hsarfraz/cloud-connector/README.md

 headers = {"Authorization": ""} #ENTER AUTHORISATION TOKEN HERE
 ````

 After you run the connector the data will be parsed into a format that can be read in Microsoft Power BI.
-To view the data in Microsoft Power BI you would need to upload the python script in Power BI.

-<a href="https://learn.microsoft.com/en-us/power-bi/connect-data/desktop-python-scripts" target="_blank">upload the python script in Power BI</a>
+To view the data in Microsoft Power BI you would need to <a href="https://learn.microsoft.com/en-us/power-bi/connect-data/desktop-python-scripts" target="_blank">upload the python script in Power BI</a>

 ## Additional Resources